Best WIFI & Programmable Thermostat Reviews – Guide 2016

 Sensi Wi-Fi Smart Programmable Thermostat 1F86U-42WF

 One of the small drawbacks with Wi-Fi thermostats is the need for a ’C’ (or common) wire to supply power to the Wi-Fi.
-With other Wi-Fi thermostats, if your existing system does not have this then you either need to add one, find a work around of add a power extender kit.
+With other Wi-Fi thermostats, if your existing system does not have this then you either need to add one, find a work around to add a power extender kit.

 The Nest Learning can theoretically draw power from other wires, but this can lead to erratic connectivity.
 With the Sensi, there is no need to have a ‘C’ wire to operate with all its functions.
-This allows it to be fitted in to more homes without any modifications to existing wiring systems.
+This allows it to be fitted into more homes without any modifications to existing wiring systems.